DavidLSmyth/SetupProject/README.md

 usage:
 python SetupProject.py directory_to_initialise project_name -docs -tests -LICENCE -Makefile -setup.py -repo REPO

 optional arguments remove the specified folder/file name from setup, repo specifies a github repo to copy from.
+The default is that recommended by Kenneth Reitz: https://github.com/DavidLSmyth/samplemod.
 Github repo must be called sample (working on changing this).

 OR